tylertitsworth/5th-age-srd/Classes/Sorcerer.md

 **Attack:** Charisma + Level vs. PD or MD

-**Hit:** 4d8 + Charisma negative energy (PD) or psychic (MD) damage and the target is weakened and stuck until the end of your next turn.
+**Hit:** 4d8 + Charisma necrotic (PD) or psychic (MD) damage and the target is weakened and stuck until the end of your next turn.
 Against a staggered target, deal 6d8 damage, and the weaken and stuck effects are “save ends both”.

 **Miss:** You regain the spell at the end of the battle.